Information about Arachnids

 The two features that most fascinated Savory about ricinuleids were their reputation for being extremely rare and the fact that they were discovered in fossil form before a living specimen was found.
 However, ricinuleids also have a number of anatomical and behavioral features that make them quite intriguing:

-Ricinuleids are a small order of arachnids with about 55 known species worldwide.
+Ricinuleids are an order of arachnids with few species, with only about 55 described species worldwide.
 They have been found only in a few scattered tropical regions, and all extant species are currently placed into three genera, Cryptocellus from Neotropical America (Westwood 1874), Pseudocellus from the Neotropics and Nearctic (Platnick 1980), and Ricinoides from Africa (Ewing 1929).
 Ricinuleids are heavy-bodied arachnids with a thick cuticle, and range in size from 5 to 10 mm.
 In fact, they have been described as “the armored tanks of the arachnid world” (Platnick 2002).
 They feed on arthropods, and have a digestive tract similar to other arachnids.
 The first ricinuleid was described from a paleontological specimen by W. Buckland in 1837 (apparently he thought it very similar to a weevil, as the abdomen is covered by a hard unsegmented shield), the year before F.E.
-Guérin-Méneville (1938) described the first extant specimen from Guinea (and erroneously attributed the creature to the arachnid order Opiliones).
+Guérin-Méneville (1938) described the first extant specimen from Guinea (and erroneously attributed the specimen to the arachnid order Opiliones).

 Bonaldo, A. B. and R. Pinto-de-Rocha.
 (2003).
 On a new species of Cryptocellus from the Brazilian Amazon (Arachnida, Ricinulei).
 Revista Ibérica de Aracnología, 7: 103-108